mrchypark/jvmsr/README.md

 <!-- badges: end -->

-The goal of josaplay is to provide functions to add josa in Korean text.
+The goal of jvmsr is to provide R wrapper of JDK Version Manager (JVMS) for Windows.
-It is useful with Rmarkdown.

 ## Installation